Menu

 • Company & Partnership

-Mark receives instructions in a broad range of contentious and non-contentious company and partnership matters.
-These are often, though not always, related to his insolvency practice.
+Mark receives instructions in contentious and non-contentious company and partnership matters, often linked to his insolvency practice.

-Key experience is this area includes the preparation of a series of opinions for a development bank related to the forms and structures of business entities best suited to carrying out major infrastructural development.
+His experience includes preparing a series of opinions for a development bank on the forms and structures of business entities best suited to carrying out major infrastructure projects.

 • Commercial Litigation

-• The recovery of professional fees by an offshore-based firm
+• The recovery of professional (legal) fees for an offshore-based firm

 • The recovery of funds invested in a failed development project